 My Personal Highlight:

 Seeing the COFFEE POT, which is the last remaining engine of its type in the whole world.
 Over 100 years old it has been authentically and passionately restored and it only runs several times during the season.
-It carries ~20 passengers so you have been privileged if you have been on it.
-Or if you have a little spare change you can always book a private train hire.
+It carries ~20 passengers so you have been privileged to ride it.
+Or if you have a little spare change why not book it for a private train hire.

 We would love to hear your feedback on your visit to Quorn so please let us know of any tips we should include in future updates.